-Alban Karsten appointed himself as a guide through the narrow passages and steep staircases of Huis Marseille, with his personal belief that the best way to get to know an architecture is by carrying objects through it.
+In participatory performance The Guide, the audience takes part in a guided tour through the many narrow stairwells of Huis Marseille, while carrying an object with them from floor to floor.
+Alban Karsten appointed himself as their guide, proclaiming his personal belief that the best way to deeply get to know an architecture is by carrying objects through it.